The Stevia Plant (get the plant)

 With this recipe, as with any recipe, always add a little less sweetener than the recipe calls for, especially when using stevia or a different brand of stevia for the first time.
 Everyone’s palate is SO different and you don’t want to add too much stevia and risk a bitter aftertaste.
-This is also the reason I choose to add miniscule amounts of organic coconut sugar or raw honey to recipes.
+This is also the reason I choose to add miniscule amounts of organic coconut sugar or raw honey (we now have bees and just harvested our first honey) to recipes.
 Just one tablespoon of either of these natural sweeteners helps achieve that little bit of extra sweetness without risking bitterness from extra stevia.
 Again, such a small amount is trivial and can always be omitted, but I have chosen to add these small amounts to make the recipes have the right amount of sweetness (for my taste) and adding such small amounts still keeps my recipes low-carb.

 There is no real conversion chart and I don’t know how much of every sweetener it will take to sweeten my recipes.
 What has ALWAYS worked is just tasting the batter, and adding as much sweetener as you need to get the sweetness YOU desire.
 Again, no formula, but this method works.

 NOTE: I have not been able to update all the recipes on my blog to Stevia Select Stevia measurements.
 If a recipe calls for KAL Stevia, use TWICE the amount of Stevia Select and then taste.
 Don’t forget the microwave test (see below) since the sweetness of stevia can sometimes cook out or lessen after the batter has been baked.